 Healthwise, the entire Midwest – actually 41 states – are statistically on fire, and our healthcare front liners are already exhausted.
 Those aren’t resources we can replace like another box of wine in the fridge.

 I have three brothers and a mother with underlying factors that make COVID exposure a real threat.
-Yesterday I brought flowers with a chocolate bar (cookies and cream) and a nice note to her senior community.
-I don’t know if she still reads the paper regularly.
-It said they weren’t going to let her loose for trick or treating, so chew on this.
+Yesterday I brought flowers with a chocolate bar (cookies and cream) and a nice note to her senior community nurses.
+I don’t know if she still reads the paper regularly, but the note said she wasn’t going to get let loose for trick or treating, chew on this.
 Also, chocolate brings a similar reaction to being hugged, and this was best I could do because I couldn’t see her.

 For any changes on COVID to begin will require many, many more people doing things they may not want to.